Achieve Pixel-Perfect Implementation with Design Mirror for Figma

 What If the Design Could Float on Top?

 The idea was simple: what if I could see the Figma design directly on top of my implementation?
-A transparent overlay that I could position over my simulator or browser, letting me see exactly where things don't match.
+A transparent overlay that I could position over my browser, letting me see exactly where things don't match.

 That's Design Mirror for Figma.